Cambodia VOLUNTEER TRIP:

 What type of vaccinations do I need?

 It is recommended to make an appointment with your physician or a health care provider before leaving on any international trip.

 Refer to the Center for Disease Control (CDC) website for the most updated list of required and recommended vaccinations.

 What is the currency and current exchange rate?

 The Cambodian currency is called Riel.
 However, most Cambodians use US dollars as well as their own currency.
 Most all shops and restaurants quote prices in US dollars.

-What language is spoken in Rwanda?
+What language is spoken in Cambodia?

 The official language of Cambodia is Khmer.